ronkok/Hurmet/docs/en/manual.md

 ```
 if a ≤ b
    x = a + b²
    y = 2 x
 end
 ```

 Indentation is not significant to the parser but is very useful to humans reading the code.
-I usually indent by two spaces.
+I usually indent by three spaces.

 <dl class="bold-term">